hyeonseop-lee/AVRE/README.md

 AVR Emulator for Reverse Engineering purpose

 ## LICENSE
-Using core emulator codes from [emulino](https://github.com/ghewgill/emulino), which licensed under GNU GPLv3.
+Using emulator codes from [emulino](https://github.com/ghewgill/emulino), which was licensed under GNU GPLv3.

 AVRE is licensed under GNU GPLv3.